-- Any server based operating system (including Windows 2003 or 2008) - Windows Vista (any type) is not supported. - Celeron or AMD Processors we prefer Genuine Intel (Core 2 Duo or Core i) CPUs - Non-Intel Chipsets (these have all proved troublesome in the past) - Software RAID / SCSI / Emulated Drives use PATA & SATA drives and hardware RAIDs when necessary.
+- Any server based operating system (including Windows 2003, 2008, or 2012) - Windows Vista (any type) is not supported. - Celeron or AMD Processors we prefer Genuine Intel (Core 2 Duo, Core i or Xeon) CPUs - Non-Intel Chipsets (these have all proved troublesome in the past) - Software RAID / SCSI / Emulated Drives use PATA & SATA drives and hardware RAIDs when necessary. - 'Cheap' Memory make sure you use a brand recommended by your motherboard manufacturer. - Flimsy, thin cases with little RF shielding